Victor-Palha/Api-Restful-ts/README.md

     * Now you can test using POSTMAN, ThunderClient or any other tool!
 In my case i'll use Thunder Client!
     ![insert](img-reposi/insert.png)
     ![insert](img-reposi/databaseColletions.png)
+    (Okay, i wrote wrong Fellowship... you can judge me!)